 Who is required to take placement tests?

 Placement in English is required for students applying to a degree or certificate program.
-Students who meet one of the following criteria will be placed directly in ENGL101 English I: (1) Graduated from high school within the past 5 years with a GPA of 3.0 or higher in a college preparatory curriculum, (2) Scored 500 or above on the SAT Writing and Critical Reading exams, (3) Earned a combined score of 2650 or higher on the 11th grade PSSA Reading and Writing exams with neither score below 1200, (4) Scored a 21 or higher on the ACT English exam.
-Students who do not meet one of these criteria will need to take the English placement test to determine eligibility for ENGL101 English I. (5) Appropriate scores on relevant Advanced Placement (AP) exams.
+Students who meet one of the following criteria will be placed directly in ENGL 101 English 1: (1) Graduated from high school within the past 5 years with a GPA of 3.0 or higher in a college preparatory curriculum, (2) Scored 500 or above on the SAT Writing and Critical Reading exams (2005 to March 2016), (3) Scored 560 or higher on the new SAT Evidenced-Based Reading and Writing exam (March 2016 and beyond), (4) Earned a combine score of 2650 or higher on the 11th grade PSSA Reading and Writing exams with neither score below 1200, (5) Scored a 21 or higher on the ACT English exam.
+Students who do not meet one of these criteria will need to take the English placement test to determine eligibility for ENGL 101 English 1, (6) Appropriate scores on relevant Advance Placement (AP) exams.

 What is the placement test?

 When necessary, new students are tested for placement in appropriate levels of English and/or Mathematics.
 NCC uses the CollegeBoard Accuplacer test for English and mathematics testing.
-The tests are computerized tests and not timed.
+Accuplacer tests are standardized community college placement tests that are not timed.
 The English test consists of reading and writing sections and typically takes approximately 60 minutes to complete.
 The mathematics test features questions on arithmetic, elementary algebra and college level mathematics.
 Students typically complete the mathematics test in approximately 30 to 60 minutes.
 When students are required to take the English and mathematics tests it is recommended that they take the tests on separate days.

 Where and when is placement testing offered?

-Placement testing is available at the Main and Monroe Campuses.
+NCC offers community college placement testing at the Main and Monroe Campuses.
 No appointments are necessary.
 Testing sessions are available:

 - Monday through Thursday: 10:00 am, 12:00 pm, 2:00 pm, 4:00 pm, & 6:00 pm